Salesforce Due Date Formula: Calculate Due Dates with Examples

 • Create a product with a payment date field by opening the Products item and saving it.

-• After that, click on the Details section, and here the Payment Due Date field appears.
+• After that, click on the Details section, and the Payment Due Date field will appear.

 Salesforce Lightning Formula to calculate Due Date